• Skip to primary navigation

 Increased national income

 Manufacturing businesses add value to primary sector outputs by processing them into semi-finished or finished goods.
-As a result, it makes their contribution to gross domestic product increases.
+As a result, it makes their contribution to gross domestic product increase.

-Manufacturing expansion also creates more jobs.
-They recruit more workers.
-In addition, demand also came from supporting businesses for the manufacturing sector, especially in the service sector.
+Manufacturing expansion also creates more jobs and recruits more workers.
+Demand also came from supporting businesses in the manufacturing sector, especially in the service sector.
 That ultimately brings more employment and income opportunities into the economy.

 Rising standard of living